 City to open vaccine registration on Wednesday

 LAREDO, Tex.
-(KGNS) - The City of Laredo has received a shipment of 5,000 first dose vaccines.
+(KGNS) - The City of Laredo has received another shipment of 5,000 first dose vaccines.

 To make an appointment, you can visit www.vaccinatelaredo.com or call 3-1-1.